carmine560/blogger-posts/README.md

 ## `blogger-posts.sh` Usage ##

+The `blogger-posts.sh` script is a collection of the following functions.
 To list resources that are `posts` or `pages`, pass an optional parameter as an argument if necessary:

 ``` shell